 - Contribute photography to one of the student-run publications on campus such as Jerk, Perception, or 360 Magazine.

 Add to your resume and challenge your perspective with a study abroad experience during your time at Syracuse.
-Consistently ranked among the top 25 international education providers in the U.S., SU Abroad offers more than 100 programs in 60 countries.
+Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad offers more than 100 programs in 60 countries.
 Art photography students have studied abroad in London, Prague, Florence, and Santiago.

 Life After Syracuse UniversityLink